 The Pure Prairie Eating Plan is now available online and at selected retail outlets.

 Click here for the list of locations.

-Author Book Signing: - Stay tuned for future book signings
+Author Book Presentation and Book Signing: – watch this space for future announcements.

 Translating the recommendations about what we should eat from Eating Well with Canada’s Food Guide into practice is sometimes difficult.
 Taking this into account, we developed the Pure Prairie Eating Plan (PPEP).
 PPEP can help you enjoy a well-balanced diet while still giving you access to a variety of delicious foods.